telerik/justmock-docs/getting-started/installation-instructions.md

 ## Installing JustMock

 1. Download the JustMock installer from www.telerik.com:
 	* If this is your first time here and you want to try JustMock, download the trial installer file from here: [Download JustMock](https://www.telerik.com/download-trial-file/v2-b/justmock-b).
-Keep in mind that this will require to either log in or creatе a new Telerik account.
+Keep in mind that this will require to either log in or create a new Telerik account.
 	* If you are a licensed JustMock user, log in your Telerik account and navigate to the [Downloads section](https://www.telerik.com/account/my-downloads).

 1. Run the installer and follow the steps.
 Configure the default installation folder.